dubilava/agmarkets/README.md

 This website compiles teaching material for the subject of agricultural markets.
 The lecture slides, some video recordings, and supplementary reading material for each topic are presented below.

-# Foundations of Markets and Price Determination
+# Foundations of Markets and Prices

 ## Introduction to Agricultural Markets
 - [Lecture slides](https://davidubilava.com/agmarkets_slides/01-Intro.html)